Home > Hub article > College – Making the Right Choice

 - In one room – or moving around the college to different rooms and facilities

-- What does a typical day or week look like
+- What does a typical day or week look like?

 - Length of day/sessions

-- How much focussed work can your young person manage before needing a break
+- How much focussed work can your young person manage before needing a break?

-- How will this be accommodated
+- How will this be accommodated?

-Who is at the college?
+Who is attending the college?

 - Staff, tutors, LSAs per class